gardenlinux/gardenlinux/docs/reference/adr/0036-fipsification-of-garden-linux.md

 The follow key decision needs to be taken:

-1. Garden Linux integrates FIPS as a on-deemand feature, allowing it to be shipped with default images
+1. Garden Linux integrates FIPS as a on-demand feature, allowing it to be shipped with default images
-2. Garden Linux integrates FIPS as a static always-on feature that must be preselected.
+2. Garden Linux integrates FIPS as a static always-on feature that must be pre-selected.

 We took the decision as team to go with 2.

 ## Consequences

-Once set in with this decision, we will not abel to change.
-WHen we offer FIPS to users, this will remain for as long as we're FIPS ceriticate.
+Once set in with this decision, we will not able to change.
+When we offer FIPS to users, this will remain for as long as we're FIPS certificate.